Table of Contents

 1. Write to the company’s voice

-A cover letter is an official communication that articulates the viability of a candidate as a potential employee.
-Consequently, it is commonly presented in a business format.
+A cover letter is generally formatted like a business letter.
 For this reason, some applicants tend to think that the language and tone should be restrictively formal.
-While it may seem logical to write formally, this is not always the case.
+However, this is not always the case.
 The language and tone should depend on your target company’s culture and environment.

 To effectively convey your message, it is imperative to take the time to know your prospective employer.
 Is the organization straightforward, casual or formal?
 The best hints are typically found in the job post itself.
 You can also research the company’s website to obtain a better insight into their brand’s voice and values.
 Then, mirror their language and tone when you write your cover letter.
 As a result, you will be perceived as someone they would get along with and who can be a great fit in the team.